 Young people are especially vulnerable to gambling problems.
 Research shows that three to four percent of teenagers have problems with gambling – that’s one student in every high school class.
 Gambling problems can lead to depression, missing school and family disruption.

 How to talk about gambling with your teen

 - Encourage them to think critically about gambling and to make informed decisions.
-Telling them not to gamble probably won’t work, and besides, gambling is harmless for most people.
+Telling them not to gamble probably won’t work.

 - Approach the topic indirectly.
 Asking questions about whether they’ve seen gambling promotion can be a smooth way to introduce the subject, without making them defensive.